André Schürrle: Playing style

 Schürrle usually played as a winger but was naturally positioned as a second striker.
-One of Schürrle's "key assets" was his "long-distance sprinting on the counter-attack."
-Schürrle also had an excellent fitness level, work-rate and pace.
-Schürrle was considered to be a "good finisher" and "capable of executing counter-attacks effectively".
+One of his "key assets" was his "long-distance sprinting on the counter-attack."
+He also had an excellent fitness level, work-rate and pace.
+Schürrle was considered to be an "amazing finisher" and "capable of executing counter-attacks effectively".
 He often liked to cut inside, shoot from distance and enjoyed time on the ball.

-André is also known for his powerful shots outside the box making him a threat to the opposition.
+He is also known for his powerful shots outside the box making him a threat to the opposition.

 Personal life

 Schürrle was born in Ludwigshafen, Rhineland-Palatinate to Luise and Joachim Schürrle.
 When he was a youngster, he told in an interview with German football magazine 11 Freunde that his idols were Michael Ballack and Raúl.
 He married Kazakh-born model Anna Sharypova at the end of 2018.
 Their first child, Kaia Schürrle, was born in April 2019.